‘how can you tell if someone is telling the truth?’

 I have delivered a number of courses recently where investigative interviewing is a major part.
 One of the first things we cover is the incorrect assumption that Investigative Interviewing is about getting a confession.
 This is a common misunderstanding!
 The interview is about gathering checkable information which is pertinent to the incident being investigated.
 This includes what they say happened and their alibi if that applies.
 In order to understand this we should explore a few things which may happen before and during the interview.

-Now, put yourself in the place of the subject you are going to interview.
-You will have made an appointment, perhaps by letter.
+Put yourself in the place of a person being interviewed.
+You will have been given an appointment, perhaps by letter.
 You will know the reason for the interview, what you are being investigated for.
-You will do the same as the mug incident, although depending on the nature of the investigation you will probably spend longer thinking about what you are going to say.
+You will do the same as in the mug incident, although depending on the nature of the investigation you will probably spend longer thinking about what you are going to say.
 There are three simple options to talking.

 - The first, tell the complete truth.

 - Secondly, tell a complete pack of lies